BeastyBlacksmith/flase/README.md

 Run `sheepndogs` executable.

+The data will be written to `flase/build/temp` and the gnuplot script to `flase/build/havefun.gp`.

+Run the script using the terminal via `gnuplot havefun.gp`. (needs wxt support)

 Use `sheepndogs --help` for a list of adjustable parameters.

 Check the physics document if the meaning of parameters is unclear and for general background information.